SomaLogic/SomaDataIO/dev/reference/read_annotations.md

 - file:

   A path to an annotations file location.
-This is a sanctioned, versioned file provided by SomaLogic Operating Co., Inc. and should be an *unmodified* `*.xlsx` file.
+This should be a SomaLogic annotations file in `*.xlsx` format.

 ## Value